228 hours later, the 3D printed Dreamer Regalia Armor for actor Felicia Day is finished! (Part 2 of 3) January 21, 2016 08:30

 “Every single job is a challenge.
 You are walking into a new set, a new character, creating a world and trying to get comfortable to do your best work.”—Felicia Day

 Ever have one of those projects where you look back and think, “I can’t believe I finished that…” Yeah, well this was one of those projects.

 Looking back, it was an emotional rollercoaster that swung between believing I could take on anything to feeling like I was the most incompetent moron on the planet.
 I was constantly battling the thought that I was crazy to have proposed this project because…y’ know…I had never created a custom fitted suit of armor before.
+And even though Chinese carvings were a big inspiration for my Dreamer Masks, a design of this size and scale was something else and I was really afraid of disappointing people with my interpretation.
 Or anything this big for that matter.
 But hey, there’s a first for everything and somehow I made it out alive!